imagej/pyimagej/doc/Usage.md

     'city': 'Nowhere'
 }
 result = ij.py.run_macro(macro, args)
-print(result.getOutput('greeting'))  # Prints: Helo Chuckles.
-You are 13 years old, and live in Nowhere
+print(result.getOutput('greeting'))  # Prints: Hello Chuckles.
+You are 13 years old, and live in Nowhere.
 ```

 Running scripts in other languages is similar, but you also have to specify the file extension for the scripting